saurabhsri108/next-store/README.md

 # NextJS 13 E-Commerce Application using Pages & App Architectures

-This project aims to build for learning purpose an e-commerce application using NextJS 13 Pages Architecture.
+This project aims to build for learning purpose an e-commerce application using NextJS 13 Pages Router Architecture and then convert it incrementally to App Router Architecture.

 ## Technologies